open-telemetry/opentelemetry-rust/opentelemetry-otlp/examples/basic-otlp-http/README.md

 // TODO: Metrics does not work with non tokio main when using `reqwest-blocking-client` today, fix that when switching
 // default to use own thread.
+// TODO: Document `hyper` feature flag when using SimpleProcessor.

 ## Usage